 - THE BUYER IS RESPONSIBLE FOR TAKING ANY NECESSARY LEGAL ACTION TO OBTAIN POSSESSION OF THE PROPERTY, SUCH AS BY FILING AN EVICTION PROCEEDING.

 - Kansas statutes state that for twelve months after the deed is recorded, a legal challenge may still be made questioning the foreclosure procedures.
 If a challenge is successful, the property could revert to the original owner, and the court could order the purchase price refunded.

 - For ten years, property purchased at tax foreclosure auction may not be transferred to anyone who had a statutory right to redeem.
 If such a transfer occurs, the person is liable for the amount of the judgment plus interest.

-The following tax foreclosure suits, identified by District Court of Shawnee County case name and number, are currently pending: 2014-CV-751
+The following tax foreclosure suits, identified by District Court of Shawnee County case name and number, are currently pending: Case No. 2014-CV-751